AlibabaCloudDocs/oss/intl.en-US/SDK Reference/. NET/Manage objects/Delete objects.md

 }
 ```

-## Delete multiple objects { .section}
+## Delete multiple objects

-You can delete a maximum of 1,000 objects simultaneously.
-Objects can be deleted in two modes: detail \(verbose\) and simple \(quiet\) modes.
+You can delete up to 1,000 objects each time.

--   verbose: returns the list of objects that you have deleted successfully.
-The default mode is verbose.
+The results can be returned in the following modes.
+Select a return mode.

+-   Verbose: If quietMode is not specified or is set to false, a list of all deleted objects is returned.
+This is the default return mode.
--   quiet: returns the list of objects that you failed to delete.
+-   Quiet: If quietMode is set to true, a list of objects that fail to delete is returned.

-Run the following code to delete multiple objects simultaneously:
+The following code provides an example on how to delete multiple specified objects from a bucket named examplebucket:

 ```
 using Aliyun.OSS;
-var endpoint = "<yourEndpoint>";
-var accessKeyId = "<yourAccessKeyId>";
+// Set yourEndpoint to the endpoint of the region in which the bucket is located.
+For example, if your bucket is located in the China (Hangzhou) region, set yourEndpoint to https://oss-cn-hangzhou.aliyuncs.com. var endpoint = "yourEndpoint";
+// Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console. var accessKeyId = "yourAccessKeyId";
-var accessKeySecret = "<yourAccessKeySecret>";
+var accessKeySecret = "yourAccessKeySecret";
-var bucketName = "<yourBucketName>";
+var bucketName = "examplebucket";
 // Create an OSSClient instance. var client = new OssClient(endpoint, accessKeyId, accessKeySecret);
 try
 {
-    var keys = new List<string>();
+    // Specify the paths of multiple objects you want to delete.
+The paths cannot contain bucket names. var keys = new List<string>();
-    var listResult = client.ListObjects(bucketName);
-    foreach (var summary in listResult.ObjectSummaries)
-    {
-        keys.Add(summary.Key);
-    }
+    keys.Add("exampleobject.txt");
+    keys.Add("testdir/sampleobject.txt");
-    // If the quietMode is true, the quiet mode is used.
-If the quietMode is false, the verbose mode is used.
-The default mode is verbose. var quietMode = false;
+    // Leave quietMode empty or set quietMode to false to return the list of deleted objects. var quietMode = false;
-    // The third parameter of the DeleteObjectsRequest specifies the return mode. var request = new DeleteObjectsRequest(bucketName, keys, quietMode);
+    var request = new DeleteObjectsRequest(bucketName, keys, quietMode);
     // Delete multiple objects.
     var result = client.DeleteObjects(request);
-    if ((! quietMode) && (result.Keys ! = null))
+    if ((!quietMode) && (result.Keys != null))
     {
         foreach (var obj in result.Keys)
         {